lukechn99/github-quickstart/class/class_4511w_intro_artificial_intelligence.md/machine_learning.md

 Define layers and the activation for the layer as well as a output layer
 Compile
 Fit to the training data

+### Supervised Learning, Unsupervised Learning, Reinforcement
+- Supervised is NN (like taking a class, examples are given).
+You want to divide the data into 3 sets (training, validation, testing).
+Once trained, you can optionally tune hyperparameters on the validation data, and then test it on the test set.
+How big/many layers should the network have?
+Not necessarily the more the better.
+Too few will mean you might not classify correctly, and too many means the network may be overfit on the data.
+- Unsupervised is like coming up with concepts by yourself, it is becoming more popular because having labelled data is hard to come by.
+K-means is one example of unsupervised learning.
+It tries to group by classes/clusters using points in an n-dimensional space.
+- Reinforcement Learning is done through interactions with the environment